saguilarDevel/schc-sigfox/fragmentation_examples/new_fragment_formats.md

    Figure 15 shows an example of the All-1 message, for Option 1.
    The All-1 message MUST contain the last tile of the SCHC Packet.

-   The All-1 message contains a RCS of 4 bits to complete the two-byte size.
+   The All-1 message Fragment Header contains a RCS of 4 bits to complete the two-byte size.
    The size of the last tile ranges from 8 to 80 bits.
    ```text
                  |--------- SCHC Fragment Header -------|